devanujpatel/Monopoly-Game/README.md

 # python_monopoly
-Making monopoly using Pygame framework.
+Making monopoly using Tkinter framework.
+## displaying our board
+still in progress(see code)
-## moving token
+## moving multiple tokens
-To make a hello world code,type: `print("hello world")`
+still in progress(see code)
+## pygame
+Decided not to use pygame!
+All the pygame files have been moved to the using_pygame folder.